dsgiitr/graph_nets/GCN/GCN.md

 <b>2D Convolution vs. Graph Convolution</b>

-If you haven't figured it out, not all types of data lie on the Euclidean Space and such data types, including graphs, manifolds, and 3D objects, thus rendering the previous 2D Convolution useless.
+If you haven't figured it out, not all types of data lie on the Euclidean Space and such are the graphs data types, including manifolds, and 3D objects, thus rendering the previous 2D Convolution useless.
 Hence, the need for GCNs which have the ability to capture the inherent structure and topology of the given graph.
 Hence this blog :P.

 <left><img src="/images/blogs/GCN/CNN_to_GCN.jpg" ></left>